JackRus/GlobalEvent/README.md

 AS ATTENDEE

 1. To check the App as an attendee(visitor) you do not need to log-in.
 You simply need to "purchage" (tickets are free) a ticket on the Event's page here.
 2. After that follow the registration/check-in steps.
-More detailed instructions and description you can find below. [will be posted shortly]

 AS ADMIN
 1. [click here](http://ge.jackrus.us/Account/Login) or click the button "Admin" in the right-bottom corner of any page.